ilouidor/C-/README.md

-# this code contains retailsales projects I did in my C++ course
+# this code contains retailsales and Cardtricks projects I did in my C++ course using Microsoft Visual Studio IDE.